 Under the terms of the collaboration, the Company and Novartis may research potential therapeutic, prophylactic and palliative applications of the CRISPR/Cas9 platform in HSCs and CAR T cells.
 Within the HSC therapeutic space, Novartis may obtain exclusive rights to a limited number of HSC targets, to be selected by Novartis in a series of selection windows, the last of which closes 90 days before the fifth anniversary of the effective date of the collaboration agreement.
 If Novartis does not exercise its selection rights within each selection window, any such rights will be deemed forfeited by Novartis.
 Novartis is required to use commercially reasonable efforts to research, develop or commercialize at least one HSC product directed to at least one of their selected HSC targets.
 The Company also agreed to collaborate with Novartis on research activities for CAR T cell targets under a research plan agreed upon by both parties.
-After completion of the research and development activities contemplated by the CAR T cell program research plan, Novartis will assume sole responsibility for developing any products arising from that research plan and will be responsible for additional costs and expenses of developing, manufacturing and commercializing selected research targets.
-Novartis is required to use commercially reasonable efforts to research, develop or commercialize at least one CAR T cell product directed to at least one of their selected CAR T cell targets.
+After completion of the research and development activities contemplated by the CAR T cell program research plan, Novartis will assume sole responsibility for developing any products arising from that research plan adwill be responsible for additional costs and expenses of developing, manufacturing and commercializing selected to at least one of their selected CAR T cell targets.
 In the last two years of the collaboration term, Novartis will have the option to select a limited number of targets for research, development and commercialization of in vivo therapies.
-Novartis is required to use commercially reasonable efforts to research, develop or commercialize at least one of their selected targets.
-Novartis in vivo product directed to each of their selected targets.
-Novartis in vivo another agreement.
+Novartis is required to use commercialization of in vivo therapies.
+Novartis is required to use commercialize to cellaboration term, Novartis will have the option to select a limited number of targets for research, development and commercialization of in vivo therapies.
+Novartis is required to use commercialize to each of their selected targets.
+Novartis is required to use commercialize to each of their selected targets.
+Novartis is required to use commercialize to the collaboration term, Novartis will have the option to se